- Chuck Guth

 - Abingdon, Md, United States

-- VP- Ministry Operations for Remember the Children,serves as the Volunteer Coordinator for Compassion International in Md, Va and DC.
+- Director of Operations & Sponsorship Engagement for Remember the Children,Serving as the Volunteer Coordinator for Compassion International in Md, Va and DC.
 Avid Disney lover (OK- I am a kid at heart!) but my focus is reaching out to the lost and least of these.
 My heart belongs to our sponsored children in Romania and Honduras.

 Wednesday, January 15, 2014